Update you browser

 In your portfolio submission, we want to specifically see:

-• Examples of using research and a deep interest in people and social context as a way of generating new insights and directions.
+• Design research and a deep interest in people and social context as a way of generating new insights and directions.

-• Work which shows a strong personal approach and identity – for example through the style and development of your thinking or the way you use media to express and develop your ideas and ideology.
+• Passion and personal identity – for example through the style and development of your thinking or the way you use media to express and develop your ideas and ideology.

 We ask that you upload a two-minute video recorded on your phone or laptop, speaking to us directly.
 High production qualities are not needed.
 We will review the work in your portfolio, so keep your video simple.